 3. What’s the best decision organizations can make that will provide a significant advantage when preparing for the new lease accounting guidance?

-A: Choose the right system.
-Your system should handle much more than accounting, but the accounting department should be heavily involved in the selection of the system, and should make sure technical accounting requirements can be met.
+Choose the right system.
+Your system should handle much more than accounting, but the accounting department should be heavily involved in the selection of the system and should make sure technical accounting requirements can be met.